4rays/sf6-move-data/README.md

 ## License

-- The data and code are MIT-licensed.
+- The code is MIT-licensed.
-- Game, character, and move names are copyright of their respective owners.
+- Game, character, and move names and data are copyright of their respective owners.